kwokwilliam/personalwebsite/src/assets/blogposts/makingtutorq.md

 });
 ```

 The object gets passed to the function and can be accessed like `data.abc` or `data.def`.
 The `context` variable allows the function to check things like the user id of the logged in user using `context.auth.uid`.

-Because the function waits for a response, you can run asynchronous code and return a promise or a straight up variable.